othierry/future/README.md

 #### Then

-You can pass completion callbacks to a future using the `then(_:)` method.
+You can pass completion blocks to a future using the `then(_:)` method.
 The callback can be one of the following:

 - `Void -> Void`: Ignores the value resolved by the `Future` and returns nothing.
 - `A -> Void`: Takes the value resolved by the future and returns nothing.
-- `A -> Future<B>`: Takes the value resolved by the future and returns a new future. the chain will continue when this returned future resolves or fails.
+- `A -> Future<B>`: Takes the value resolved by the future and returns a new future. the future chain will continue when this future resolves or fails.
 - `A -> B`: Takes the value resolved by the future and returns a new value.
 This value is the new value that will be passed to the rest of the futures chain.

   **NOTE**: This is NOT mutating the future's original value.
 A future's value is set only once (when resolved).

 #### Fail

 You can call `fail(_:)` on a future by passing a closure that takes an `ErrorType` as parameter.
 When one of the future in the chain fails, this block will be called using the given error.